 In 1887 Gainesville and Henrietta

 were connected by a branch line of the Missouri, Kansas and Texas

 Railroad which added Muenster as a stop.
 The population statistics

 1,408 residents, many of them descendents of the original colonists.

-The population reached 1,387 in 1990 and has since increased to 1,556.
+The population reached 1,387 in 1990 and has since increased to 1,552.

 Muenster holds a "Germanfest" each Spring.